weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 above examples.

 Neither of the two tests is subtle with regard to divergence.
-Both deduce divergence from the fact that a, does not tend to zero as n — co.
+Both deduce divergence from the fact that a, does not tend to zero as n - co.

-3.37 Theorem For any sequence {¢,} d positive numbers,
+3.37 Theorem For any sequence {c,} d positive numbers,

 n=o n=w